diamondburned/arikawa/README.md

 ## You-should-knows

-- The bot will fatally exit if it fails to reconnect to the Gateway after a certain amount of times.
-This is changeable in `gateway.WSFatal`, or `(*Gateway).FatalLog`.
+- ~~The bot will fatally exit if it fails to reconnect to the Gateway after a certain amount of times.
+This is changeable in `gateway.WSFatal`, or `(*Gateway).FatalLog`.~~
+- The bot will error out if the initial connection fails.
+However, reconnections will be retried forever until it succeeds.

 ## Testing